-If like many employers, you intend to temporarily shut down over the Christmas and New Year period, it is essential that you understand your capacity to direct employees to take a period of annual leave, or in some instances unpaid leave, during this time.
+If like many employers, your intend to temporarily shut down your operations over the Christmas and New Year period, it is essential that you understand your capacity to direct employees to take a period of annual leave, or in some instances unpaid leave, during this time.
 Prior to directing employees to take a period of annual leave at any time, there is a requirement to confirm that:

 Award Covered Employees